y-arjun-y/arjunyadav/blog-posts/interesting-reads-march-april-2024.md

 ## Articles

 - Currently completing a course on personal finance and investing by Zerodha, you can find all the course and the articles related to the course [here](https://zerodha.com/varsity/modules/).
-As a bonus, here's [a guide on Candlestick patterns](/candlestick-patterns.pdf)
+As a bonus, here's [a guide on Candlestick patterns](/candlestick-patterns.pdf).

-- Many a great AI alignment articles, here are two of the more "essay-like" ones: [Four Background Claims by Nate Soares](https://intelligence.org/2015/07/24/four-background-claims/), [The Bitter Lesson by Rich Sutton](http://www.incompleteideas.net/IncIdeas/BitterLesson.html),
+- Many a great AI alignment articles, here are two of the more "essay-like" ones: [Four Background Claims by Nate Soares](https://intelligence.org/2015/07/24/four-background-claims/) and [The Bitter Lesson by Rich Sutton](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).